 DAW’s are designed for users of all levels, so there will be a ton of features and functionality that you may never end up using.
 For some songwriters just sitting down to the computer to work on music can be a kind of mental block.
 It can feel cold, technical and divorced from the creative process.
 But just as most graphic artists have a basic understanding of Photoshop, so too should songwriters know how to track and do some basic editing in a DAW.

 Production is an art and science that music creators can and should practice.
 There’s a lot of different ways to practice producing these days.
 A natural place to start is by learning a few different ways to record your voice and / or main instrument.
 You’re going to find that you like certain microphones better that others, and how you place the mics makes a big difference.
 You’re going to find that the sound of the room can have a big effect on the sound of your track.
 There’s no shortage of things to learn, but the idea is just to start somewhere.

 Once you get more familiar with editing in your DAW, you may want to try to create a full song sketch using virtual instruments, loops and / or other musicians.
 You can record your parts directly, and build the song one track at a time.
 Keep your expectations modest – odds are you’re not going to produce the next Bohemian Rhapsody on your laptop.
 You just want to attempt to create something that captures the general sound you have in your head, so that when you’re ready to step into the studio or work with a producer you have a blueprint to help direct the production.

 The more you practice, the more your production vocabulary and chops will improve.
 Perhaps the greatest way to get better is to learn from others who have more experience.
-Don’t be afraid to take a few lessons, get a production consultation or experiment with hiring online session musicians.
+Don’t be afraid to take a few lessons, get a production consultation, experiment with hiring session musicians, or, try working with online session singers if you’re in need of a vocalist.
 There’s never been more access to great talent and resources, but it is really up to you to take the initiative and begin experimenting along the journey to becoming an empowered music creator.